dacooderr/Window-and-Linux-Optimization/readme.md

 ## LINUX

 **Best Kernel For Gaming**
   - [CachyOS](https://cachyos.org/): Best for latency and overall FPS.
-I have over a year of experience with this Kernal and highly recommend it over anything else if you are looking for the best gaming compatibility and stability but also have a general understanding of Arch.
+I have over a year of experience with this Kernel and highly recommend it over anything else if you are looking for the best gaming compatibility and stability but also have a general understanding of Arch.
   - [Bazzite](https://bazzite.gg/): Best for FPS and ease of use.
-Has built a strong reputation for being the most like windows without the bloat and with all the scheduling optimizations you'd expect from a gaming focused Linux Kernal.
+Has built a strong reputation for being the most like windows without the bloat and with all the scheduling optimizations you'd expect from a gaming focused Linux Kernel.
-  - [EndeavorOS](https://endeavouros.com/): A bit more complicated of an Arch based Kernal but after months of driving, I've come to prefer it for both gaming and everyday productivity.
+  - [EndeavorOS](https://endeavouros.com/): A bit more complicated of an Arch based Kernel but after months of driving, I've come to prefer it for both gaming and everyday productivity.

 **UPDATING ON LINUX**

-    The 3 Kernals I listed above have install/update package scripts preinstalled and it is easily done by using said script and going through the Y/n prompts.
+    The 3 Kernels I listed above have install/update package scripts preinstalled and it is easily done by using said script and going through the Y/n prompts.
     This includes chipset drivers. ex.
 GPU/CPU

 **STRETCH RES ON LINUX**